ansys/pyhps-data-transfer/data-transfer-service-integration.md

 I've conducted some preliminary testing by creating a project (and confirming files are created), but the changes need properly tested (including file download functionality).

-Note - you will need to submit examples as repadmin due to permission related issues.
+Note - you will need to submit examples as repadmin due to permission related issues. (e.g. when creating a project default dt permissions are not setup)

 ```
 python project_setup.py -u repadmin -p repadmin